A Beginner’s Guide to Sales Lead Management & How to Win At It

 Another option you have to attract leads is to host a webinar.

-By targeting the related industries or interests of your leads, you can gain their attention.
+By targeting your leads’ related industries or interests, you can gain their attention.
 The leads who want to check out your webinar will have to sign up to do so, giving you their contact information.

 You can also host joint webinars with other related businesses and drum up interest that way.
 Joint webinars offer you a wider audience base.